yousafzai05/Intenship-tasks/README.md

 ---

-# 🌟 Week 2 Task B - Brilliant Pakistan – Web Page
+# 🌟 Task B - Brilliant Pakistan – Web Page

 This project is part of my HTML & CSS practice tasks.
 It represents a simple but effective homepage layout for a fictional platform called **Brilliant Pakistan**, designed to showcase the brilliance, talent, and innovation across Pakistan.